aembke/fred.rs/bin/benchmark/README.md

 The comparison benchmarks require some explanation since there are several ways to use `redis-rs`.
-Both `redis-rs` and `fred` implement a form of multiplexing across Tokio tasks such that independent tasks can share a connection without waiting on one another (usually).
+Both `redis-rs` and `fred` implement a form of multiplexing across Tokio tasks such that independent tasks can share a connection without waiting on one another.
 In `redis-rs` this is called the `MultiplexedConnection` and in `fred` it was formerly called `auto_pipeline`.

 For many use cases a single client instance can handle more than enough concurrent commands, but in some cases callers may want to use connection pooling (connection redundancy and failover, TCP layer bottlenecks, etc).
-The `redis-rs` crate has several ways to do this, but for the purposes of this benchmark I used `bb8-redis`.
-It's worth noting however that `bb8-redis` does not appear to be aware of the multiplexed nature of `MultiplexedConnection`, and as a result it actually performs significantly worse than a single `MultiplexedConnection` since the pool acquisition interface gives exclusive access to the connection while waiting on a response, essentially requiring the caller to wait for a full round-trip on each command and negating any benefits of the underlying multiplexing layer.
-At the time of writing there does not appear to be an out-of-the-box module that can do efficient pooling across multiple `redis-rs`'s `MultiplexedConnection`s.
-For those curious, this is why `fred` ships with its own `RedisPool` interface rather than using `bb8` (or similar).
-The `RedisPool` interface is specifically built to avoid this issue.
+There are several ways to do this with `redis-rs`:

+* Use `bb8-redis`.
+This seems to be the most up-to-date option, but has some downsides mentioned below.
+* Use `r2d2-redis`.
+There are several flavors of this on crates.io, and it's not always clear which of these are up-to-date or maintained.

+The biggest difference between these two libraries relates to how they manage ownership of the underlying pooled connections.
+Based on my testing there is one key difference from a write throughput perspective - the `bb8-redis` interface gives exclusive access to the connection and the `r2d2` interface gives shared access to the underlying connection.
+When combined with the multiplexing layer inside the client this can have a dramatic effect on write throughput.

+Ultimately the exclusive access patterns in `bb8-redis` defeat the purpose of the multiplexing layer inside `redis-rs`.
+If only one caller or task can access a connection at a time, and that caller holds the `&mut MultiplexedConnection` across command await points then callers effectively have to wait for a full round trip on every command.
+As a result, a pool of connections managed by `bb8-redis` performs significantly worse than a single shared `MultiplexedConnection`.
+Fortunately the shared interface supported by `r2d2-redis` does not have this limitation.
+This is also why `fred` ships with its own `RedisPool` - that interface is purpose-built to work with the underlying multiplexing layer inside the client.

+For benchmark comparison purposes this is important since it means that comparing `bb8-redis` with `fred::RedisPool` is not really a fair or direct comparison.
+However, `r2d2-redis` and `fred::RedisPool` can be compared directly since they both work by sharing the underlying clients.
+Additionally, we can also compare individual clients.

-As a result there's currently no direct (or fair) comparisons between a `RedisPool` and anything in `redis-rs`, but we can compare individual client instances that use a single connection.
-However, for comparison purposes this tool does include a way to benchmark `bb8-redis` pooling, although callers should be aware that it's not a fair, apples-to-apples to comparison with `RedisPool` due to the multiplexing issue mentioned above.
+However, for comparison purposes this tool does include a way to benchmark `bb8-redis` pooling, although callers should be aware that it's not a fair, direct comparison with `RedisPool` due to the multiplexing issue mentioned above.

-There are two env flags that can be used to enable the `redis-rs` benchmarks via the `./run.sh` script:
+There are 3 env flags that can be used to enable the `redis-rs` benchmarks via the `./run.sh` script:

 * `REDIS_RS_BB8` - Use the `bb8-redis` interface to pool several `MultiplexedConnection` instances.
 Again, note the above limitations.
+* `REDIS_RS_R2D2` - Use the `r2d2-redos` interface to pool several `MultiplexedConnection` instances.
 * `REDIS_RS_MANAGER` - Use a single `MultiplexedConnection`.
 This is the best comparison between the two libraries, but it will ignore any pooling argv.
 At the moment it's only suitable for comparing individual centralized clients.